Start9Labs/documentation/site/source/diy/diy-x86.rst

 Minimum OS Requirements
 .......................
-The specs below would be acceptable for an server running minimal services with minimal storage needs
+The specs below would be acceptable for a server running minimal services with minimal storage needs

 - Single vCPU Core 2Ghz
 - 4GB RAM